CZ-NIC/fred-docs/EPPReference/CommandStructure/Login.rst

 Login
 =====

-A login command is used to establish and authenticate a session with the EPP server.
+A login :ref:`command <struct-command>` is used to establish and authenticate a session with the EPP server.
 The login command must be sent to the server before any other EPP command and identifies and authenticates the client identifier to be used by the session.